geisa/specification/source/system-architecture.rst

 An LEE conformant GEISA implementation must provide a set of :doc:`lee/base-libraries` and :doc:`lee/core-services` to containers running in the environment.
-The goal of GEISA LEE conformance is to provide a consistent and efficient execution enviroment to edge applications running on the platform.
+The goal of GEISA LEE conformance is to provide a consistent and efficient execution environment to edge applications running on the platform.
 Platform implementers may use any GNU/Linux variant they see fit, provided it meets the requirements noted in :doc:`lee/operating-system`; however, for security and efficiency reasons, implementers SHOULD NOT use full general purpose GNU/Linux operating systems.
-Implementers SHOULD use distributions specifically built for embedded enviroments and should excise any unnecessary system components.
+Implementers SHOULD use distributions specifically built for embedded environments and should excise any unnecessary system components.

 GEISA LEE elements |geisa-lee-tux| are shown in blue in :numref:`geisa-architecture` above.